 - These expiratory assist techniques can be used regularly to prevent or to treat pulmonary infections.

 - These techniques are more effective when the lungs are filled with air.
-Based on your child’s condition and the results of tests, the healthcare team may recommend the use of one or more cough assist techniques to be used simultaneously with the inspiratory cough assist technique.
+Based on your child’s condition and the results of tests (pulmonary function tests), your healthcare team may recommend the use of these techniques simultaneously with the inspiratory cough assist technique.
 In these circumstances, it may be easier to have 2 people to apply the technique.

 - 3 to 5 maneuvers per session (1 maneuver = 1 inspiration with bag/1 expiration/1 abdominal thrust, 1 lateral thoracic (chest) compression or 1 thoracic compression), if applicable.